Medical Research Council Public engagement seed fund, final deadline 24 Jan 2022

 Public Engagement - funding

 MRC and Medical Research Foundation offer up to £10,000 to those working in MRC research institutes, units and centres to support the piloting of new activities and take advantage of unexpected engagement opportunities.
+Please note this seed fund will be closed after this deadline as MRC reviews and reshapes its engagement support.

-Medical Research Council and Medical Research Foundation (MRF) funded scientists are encouraged to participate in engagement activities.
+Medical Research Council (MRC) and Medical Research Foundation (MRF) funded scientists are encouraged to participate in engagement activities.
 Sharing research work with the public who fund it and the wider world is a crucial part of the MRC mission.

 This scheme is open to all MRC and MRF funded researchers and those working in MRC research institutes, units and centres.
 Their aim is to support the piloting of new activities and/or to take advantage of unexpected engagement opportunities.
 Applications are typically for between a few hundred and £5,000, with a maximum limit of £10,000.